 3. Tripod Strap

-A shoulder strap can be useful when your camera bag doesn’t have a good way to carry a tripod.
+A shoulder strap can be helpful when your camera bag doesn’t have a good way to carry a tripod.
 Camera backpacks generally have a good way to carry a tripod, but shoulder bags, camera holsters and camera sling bags are notoriously bad for this.
 Some tripods, such as the Peak Design Travel Tripod, have a built-in method for attaching a tripod strap.
 Some other companies, such as Really Right Stuff, sell optional tripod strap attachment kits.

 4. Tripod Hooks